 The District takes great efforts to ensure that all schools are clean, safe, and functional.
 Listed below is more specific information on the condition of the school and the efforts made to ensure that students are provided with a clean, safe, and functional learning environment.
-Orangethorpe Elementary School has 31 classrooms, a library media center, and a multipurpose room.
-The main campus was built in 1951.
-Additions were constructed in 1954, 1956 and 1964.
-Eleven portable classrooms were added between 1963 and 2002.
+Pacific Drive Elementary School has 36 classrooms, a library media center, and a multipurpose room.
+The main campus was built in 1957.
+Additions were constructed in 1960 and 1972.
+The multipurpose room was completed in 2006.
+Three portable classrooms were added between 1989 and 1998, two more were added in 2000 and one more in 2002.
 District maintenance staff ensures that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.
 A work order process is used to ensure efficient service and that emergency repairs are given the highest priority.
 The District has established cleaning standards for all schools in the district.
 A summary of these standards is available at the district maintenance office.
 The Maintenance and Operations staff works with the custodial staff to develop cleaning schedules to ensure a clean and safe school.
 The District participates in the State School Deferred Maintenance Program, which provides state matching funds on a dollar-for-dollar basis, to assist school districts with expenditures for major repair or replacement of existing school building components.
 Typically, this includes roofing, plumbing, heating, air conditioning, electrical systems, interior and exterior painting, and floor systems.
 During 2023-24, the District spent \$0 on Deferred Maintenance.
 For the 2024-25 school year, the District budgeted \$5 for Deferred Maintenance expenditures.